-Generally Accepted Accounting Principles ("GAAP") is the accounting standard adopted by the U.S.A Securities and Exchange Commission ("SEC") and is the default accounting standard used by companies based in the United States.
-The Financial Accounting Standards Board (FASB) is responsible for setting accounting standards in the U.S.A and has developed Accounting Standards the Codification ("ASC"), which is the only source of authoritative GAAP in the U.S. The ASC is a comprehensive set of approved methods accounting and provide practices that and policies for guidelines financial reporting.
+Generally Accepted Accounting Principles ("GAAP") is accounting standard adopted by the U.S.A Securities and Exchange Commission ("SEC") and is the default accounting standard used by companies based in the United States.
+The Financial Accounting Standards Board (FASB) is responsible for setting accounting standards in the U.S.A and has developed Accounting Standards the Codification ("ASC"), which is the only source of authoritative GAAP in the U.S. The ASC is a comprehensive set of approved accounting methods and provide practices that guidelines and policies for financial reporting.
 The U.S. law requires companies to follow GAAP when preparing their financial statements.
-The SEC also publishes accounting guidance to help companies comply with the accounting requirements of the federal laws. securities The Public Company Accounting Oversight Board ("PCAOB") is a standardsmaking body created by the Sarbanes-Oxley Act of 2002, which oversees the auditing standards in the U.S.A.
+The SEC publishes accounting also guidance to help companies comply with the accounting requirements of the federal securities laws.
+The Public Company Accounting Oversight Board ("PCAOB") is a standardsmaking body created by the Sarbanes-Oxley Act of 2002, which oversees the auditing standards in the U.S.A.

-HOW WE CAN HELP ?
+HOW WE CAN HELP?